 The great white shark is a species of mackerel shark.
 The species is one of the longest-living cartilaginous fishes, with a lifespan of over 70 years.
 It can be found in coastal surface waters worldwide.

-A great white shark has an average swimming speed of 16 mph (25 km/hr).
+A great white shark has an average swimming speed of 16 mph (25 kmh).
 As an apex predator, it has no natural predators.
 Only orcas are sometimes brave enough to hunt down great whites.

-The great white shark is the only (known) surviving species of the Carcharodon genus.
+The great white shark is the only known surviving species of the Carcharodon genus.
 It is responsible for most human bite incidents amongst sharks worldwide.

-2. Tiger shark
+2. Tiger Shark

 Size | Tooth length | Nature | Incredible Feature |